3riccc/nfc_model/README.md

-# netIDRG: Network Information Dynamics Renormalization Group
+# netIDRG: Network Information Dynamics Renormalization Group Combines Statistical Physics and Machine Learning

 This repository will contain the PyTorch implementation of:
 <br>